-Ruvalcaba syndrome (also known as Ruvalcaba-Myhre-Smith syndrome) is one of a group of disorders related to congenital skeletal disturbance.
+Ruvalcaba syndrome (also known as Ruvalcaba-Myhre-Smith syndrome) is one of a group of disorders related to the congenital skeletal disturbance.
 It is characterized by:

-mental (not invariably) and physical retardation
+intellectual (not invariably) and physical disability

 SADDAN syndrome is an acronym for severe achondroplasia with developmental delay and acanthosis nigricans.
 It is an extremely rare condition, and as the name states, comprises a combination of skeletal, brain and cutaneous anomalies.